 Which Tree Species Require the Most Frequent Clearance Trimming in Austin

-Live Oak (Quercus fusiformis) is Austin’s most common shade tree and the most common source of clearance issues.
+Live oak is Austin’s most common shade tree and the most common source of clearance issues.
 Its wide, horizontal branching structure means that a tree planted 15 feet from a structure will have branches over that structure within 5 to 8 years.
 Annual clearance trimming is standard for live oaks near structures.

-Cedar Elm (Ulmus crassifolia) grows faster than live oak and produces fine-textured canopy with dense interior branching.
+Cedar elm grows faster than live oak and produces fine-textured canopy with dense interior branching.
 It responds well to clearance pruning and compartmentalizes cuts effectively.
-Trimming cycles of 18 to 24 months are typical.
+Trimming cycles of 18 to 24 months are typical for cedar elms in proximity to structures.

-Hackberry (Celtis laevigata) is a fast-growing opportunistic species common in Austin neighborhoods.
+Hackberry is a fast-growing opportunistic species common in Austin neighborhoods.
 It produces brittle wood that fails under ice load and strong wind.
 Clearance pruning for hackberry should include removal of any branch over a structure regardless of current clearance distance, because failure risk is higher than in structurally sound species.
+Wood brittleness and its relationship to storm-load failure is one of the criteria a trained arborist weighs differently than a general contractor would.

-Chinese Tallow (Triadica sebifera) is an invasive species with aggressive root systems and fast canopy growth.
+Chinese tallow is an invasive species with aggressive root systems and fast canopy growth.
 It requires the most frequent trimming of any common Austin residential tree and is worth evaluating for full removal when growing near structures.
+When the trimming interval becomes shorter than the damage interval, removal stops being an option and starts being the answer.

 The Correct Pruning Cuts for Clearance Work